facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     html{ {{'.background'|css('background-color')|brightness(1.1)}} }
     {% endif %}
     ```
+///

+/// define
 `var.use_pygments`

-:
-    Checks if the Pygments syntax highlighter is being used.
+-   Checks if the Pygments syntax highlighter is being used.

     **Example**:
     ```css+jinja